 A Product Category in Transition

-LIMS products vary from software for small laboratories to systems for enterprise-class distribution, where large implementations can cost millions of dollars and encompass licensing, training, validation and all the other services required.
+LIMS products vary from software for small laboratories to systems for enterprise-class distribution, where large implementations can cost millions of dollars and encompass licensing, training, validation and other required services.
 As with other software products, there are many ways to implement and purchase a LIMS, from boxed software to commercial licenses for COTS (Commercial Off-the- Shelf) to open source to SaaS (Software as a Service).
-Possibilities vary greatly regarding the choices appropriate and available for the specific type of laboratory where the LIMS will be implemented.

 It is important to note that a LIMS and an ELN (Electronic Laboratory Notebook) are not the same thing.
 An ELN is a literal replacement for your paper laboratory notebook.
 As such, it is a place to enter and keep your laboratory notes and get signoff; you use it just as you would use a paper notebook.